AsherValentini/MiLO-Middleware/documentation/LLD.md

 - Holds reference to: `ParameterStore` (as a `std::shared_ptr`)
 - Lifetime: per experiment run.

-> We do not share protocl logic between runs - I rate its better to discard and rebuild fresh per config.
+> We do not share protocol logic between runs because I rate its better to discard and rebuild fresh per config.

 #### `RPCManager`
 - Shared between:
     - `SystemCoordinator` (duirng init)
     - `ExperimentProtocol` (for use during run)
 - Owns: all active USB serial connections
-- Lifetime: `SystemCoordinator::initialize() -> app shutdown
+- Lifetime: `SystemCoordinator::initialize()` -> app shutdown

 #### `Logger`
 - Owned by `SystemCoordinator`
 - Runs its own internal thread
 - Consumes `LogEvents` from a ring buffer
-- Shuts down cleanly at system exit via Logger::finishRun()
+- Shuts down cleanly at system exit via `Logger::finishRun()`

 #### `UIController`
 - Owned by `SystemCoordinator`